-From tainted frozen berries and contaminated candies, to infected restaurant workers handling food, the threat from hepatitis A is causing alarm in communities across the country.
+From infected restaurant workers to tainted frozen berries, the threat from hepatitis A continues to cause alarm in communities across the country.

 The virus, which is spread from person to person or in food-borne outbreaks, causes a highly contagious liver disease that can be fatal.
 Many people think it only affects the homeless or drug users, but anyone who isn’t vaccinated can be infected when exposed to contaminated food or drink.

 Florida took the step to “alert the public to this serious illness and prevent further spread," said the state’s Surgeon General Dr. Scott Rivkees in a statement.
-Through the end of July, 2,034 hepatitis A cases were reported in Florida, or more than in all of last year alone, with 17 counties “critically impacted.”
+So far this year, 2,970 hepatitis A cases have been reported in Florida, or more than five times the number of cases in 2018.

 Who is at risk for hepatitis A?

-Across the U.S., the Centers for Disease Control and Prevention has been monitoring “widespread outbreaks” of hepatitis A, with 23,638 cases and 233 deaths in 29 states since 2016.
+Across the U.S., the Centers for Disease Control and Prevention has been monitoring “widespread outbreaks” of hepatitis A since 2016, with 27,634 cases and 275 deaths in 30 states as of Nov.
+1.